 I watched “Julie & Julia” on DVD instead.
 Oh, the irony!

 Neither a baker nor a real writer am I, but I do have one thing in common with both Julie Powell and Julia Child: a great husband.
-I left him the can of cherries, a folded up recipe and a camera, and here is what he did.
+I left him the can of cherries and a folded up recipe.

 Dave made the cherry sauce.
 He said he only used 1/2 cup of sugar, and that he would use even a little less next time, just so he could get the extra “pop” from the tart cherries.
 The other thing he considered was maybe adding a touch of cherry juice concentrate to the mixture to further enhance both the cherry flavor and the color.